 Federal registration will protect your business goodwill in your marks and enable you to maintain an exclusive position in the marketplace for your product or service.
 You can obtain nationwide priority with your marks and block others from registering confusingly similar ones.
 You can establish national rights by using and seeking to register a mark, or you can reserve it nationwide by filing a federal application stating that you intend to use the mark.

 A trademark must be a distinctive mark.
 Arbitrary marks are the most distinctive, followed by suggestive marks.
 Descriptive marks may be registered on the the Supplemental Register and then transferred to the Principal Register after five years of use or other proof of acquired distinctiveness or secondary meaning.
+Marks on the Supplemental Register do not have all the benefits as those on the Principal Register.
 Generic marks have no protection.

 The single most obvious mistake we have seen over the years is when a mark is selected, adopted, used, and promoted without the benefit of a professional search, resulting in either the receipt of a cease-and-desist letter or notice of an infringement lawsuit filed in court.
 If it turns out that someone else has rights in your mark, your investment of time and money, as well as the goodwill associated with your mark, can be totally lost.
 You could be held liable for monetary damages, loss of sales, and legal fees.
 It is better to check out a mark prior to adoption and use, and avoid the risk that you will lose potential trademark rights.